(Originally published on Issue 58 April 2018)

 God himself is humble because he is love.
 God humbled himself out of love.
 Therefore, not only does humility open us to God: it clothes us with Christ, the humbled God.

-Humility is the ornament of the godhead.
-The Word clothed himself in it when he became man.
-By it he lived among us in the flesh . . .
+Humility is the ornament of the Godhead.
+The Word clothed himself in it when he became a man.
+By it, he lived among us in the flesh . . .
 And anyone who wraps himself in it truly makes himself like him who came down from on high and clothed his grandeur and glory in humility, lest the created world should dissolve at the sight of him.

 Isaac of Nineveh Ascetic Treatises, 20 (p.
 76)